Rocket-like dynamics of ferrimagnetic domain walls in graded materials

-A promising platform for the experimental observation of the rocket effect is offered by amorphous rare-earth -- transition metal (RE-TM) ferrimagnets.
+\paragraph{Discussion --- } A promising platform for the experimental observation of the rocket effect is offered by amorphous rare-earth -- transition metal (RE-TM) ferrimagnets.
 By tuning their stoichiometry, one can adjust the anisotropy, the net magnetization, and the net spin angular momentum, which are the key ingredients for achieving domain wall velocities of several km/s \cite{caretta2018fast, cai2020ultrafast, kim2017fast, sala2022asynchronous}.
 In particular, RE-TM ferrimagnets combine weak perpendicular anisotropy, a large anomalous Hall response, and a low Gilbert damping parameter \cite{hansen1991magnetic, kim2019low, bainsla2022ultrathin, kato2008compositional}.
 These properties make this alloy an excellent candidate not only for accessing relativistic domain wall dynamics \cite{diona2025observation}, but also for observing the rocket effect.
-A practical route to engineer the required spatial inhomogeneity is through VCMA, which can generate nanoscale anisotropy gradients.
+A practical route to engineer the required spatial inhomogeneity is through non-uniform laser exposure or VCMA, which can generate nanoscale anisotropy gradients.
 A domain wall can be initially accelerated by either a Zeeman field or SOT \cite{diona2025observation}; once it encounters the anisotropy gradient, it begins to lose mass, thereby accelerating further toward the magnon velocity (as shown in Fig.~\ref{sim}a).
 An alternative strategy relies on optical patterning.
-Selective exposure of a GdFeCo nanowire can induce a spatial gradient in the relative concentrations of the two sublattices, thereby producing corresponding gradients in the magnetic parameters \cite{riddiford2024grayscale}.
+Selective exposure of RE-TM nanowire can induce a spatial gradient in the relative concentrations of the two sublattices, thereby producing corresponding gradients in the magnetic parameters \cite{riddiford2024grayscale}.
 As demonstrated in \cite{diona2025observation}, the parameter most sensitive to the RE–TM composition is the antiferromagnetic exchange, whose magnitude can differ even for stoichiometric variations as small as $1\%$ \cite{raasch1994exchange, kato2008compositional, joo2021magnetic}.
 It is therefore realistic to engineer a sample in which the exchange stiffness varies from about 1 pJ/m to 4 pJ/m near the spin angular momentum compensation point \cite{diona2025observation, riddiford2024grayscale}.
-In such a system, the domain wall would propagate (via SOT or Zeeman fields) from the low-exchange region to the higher one, with a consequent antiferromagnetic mass loss (as shown in Fig.~\ref{sim}b).
+When domain walls in such a system are driven via SOT or Zeeman fields from the low-exchange region to the higher one, antiferromagnetic mass is decreased, as shown in Fig.~\ref{sim}(b).
+Although spatial composition variations also imply a spatial dependence of the sublattice spin densities $s_{\mathrm{1}}$ and $s_{\mathrm{2}}$ in a realistic system, this effect is neglected in a window that crosses the spin angular momentum compensation point.
+In fact, the latter are fixed in the simulation shown in Fig.~\ref{sim}(b), since in that window the ferromagnetic mass $m_{\mathrm{f}}$ is negligible compared to the antiferromagnetic one $m_{\mathrm{af}}$.